karmaniverous/stan-cli/.stan/system/stan.todo.md

 ## Completed (recent)

+- Exit/cancel idempotency
+  - Added an internal “stopped” guard to LiveUI.stop() and LiveSink.stop() so late/double calls no‑op.
+  - This prevents duplicate final‑frame flushes when the process exit hook fires after a manual cancel.
+  - Verified that repeated stop invocations do not emit extra frames and that exit‑hook cleanup is effectively a no‑op after detach.

 - UI/renderer/session decomposition (instrumentation seam and structure)
   - Split the monolithic UI into:
     - src/stan/run/ui/logger-ui.ts and src/stan/run/ui/live-ui.ts